mosinp117/Visitingcard_project/README.md

 # Visitingcard_project
-This is visiting card end to end project
+This is Android java visiting card end to end project